BAN0008/MapEditor/Plan.md

 Confirm Dialog for deleting objects with large parameters

 ## Global
-- Powder toy like zoom to enhance precision
+- Powder toy like zoom to enhance precision???

 # UI
 ## MainWindow